Archives and Collections Society

-The Archives and Collections Society is a non-profit foundation, incorporated in 1999, dedicated to maritime history and conservation, marine research and nautical education, based on the shores of the Great Lakes, in Picton, Ontario.
+The Archives and Collections Society is a Charitable organization (Canada), incorporated in 1999.
 In December 2011, the Society changed its name to Naval Marine Archive: The Canadian Collection by supplementary letters patent.

+The Society is dedicated to maritime history and conservation, marine research and nautical education, based on the shores of the Great Lakes, in Picton, Ontario.

 Specialty

-The society specializes in maritime heritage and history - steam and sail, naval, merchant and yachting, mostly Canada/US and Europe, mostly 18th, 19th, and 20th centuries.
-The collections range from about 11,000 books in the reference library, to paintings and engravings, other artwork and photographs, a very extensive collection of magazines, journals and periodicals, manuscripts, log books, charts, video, film and audio tapes.
+The society specializes in maritime heritage and history - steam and sail, naval, naval aviation, merchant and yachting, mostly Canada/US and Europe, mostly 18th, 19th, and 20th centuries.
+The collections range from about 90,000 books in the reference library, to paintings and engravings, other artwork and photographs, a very extensive collection of magazines, journals and periodicals, manuscripts, log books, charts, video, film and audio tapes.

 The society also took over the Canadian Society of Marine Artists in 2003; this has expanded the art holdings quite considerably.